mwlock/teensy-vs-upduino-particle-filter/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Detailed here is the equipment you need to run the provided code and example experiments that we ran for the project.
+Detailed here is the equipment you need to run the provided code and example experiments

 ### Bill of Materials